 - Service enterprises (trade, health care, transportation, consumer services, intercity communication, etc.) which provide services to foreigners may use Azerbaijani and a foreign language. - Written announcements, information, advertisements and other visual information must be in Azerbaijani and, where necessary, may also be accompanied by other appropriate international languages.
-However, the foreign language should follow the Azerbaijani text and should not occupy a larger area. - Labels and other inscriptions on goods produced in Azerbaijan, as well as exported, must be in Azerbaijani, along with appropriate foreign languages. - Labels, names of goods imported into Azerbaijan and instructions applicable to them, along with foreign languages must be accompanied by translation into Azerbaijani.
+However, the foreign language should follow the Azerbaijani text and should not occupy a larger area.

+- Labels and other inscriptions on goods produced in Azerbaijan, as well as exported, must be in Azerbaijani, along with appropriate foreign languages. - Labels, names of goods imported into Azerbaijan and instructions applicable to them, along with foreign languages must be accompanied by translation into Azerbaijani.

-Despite the fact that provisions of the Law "On Public Television and Radio Broadcasting and Special Rules On Ensuring the Use of the Azerbaijani Language in the Field of Television Broadcasting in the Territory of the Republic of Azerbaijan" have required for some time that all media outlets broadcast their programs and films in the State language, universal compliance with this requirement has occurred only since 1 January 2008.
+Despite the fact that provisions of the Law "On Public Television and Radio Broadcasting," dated 28 September 2004, and Special Rules "On Ensuring the Use of the Azerbaijani Language in the Field of Television Broadcasting in the Territory of the Republic of Azerbaijan" adopted by the Resolution of National Television and Radio Council of the Republic of Azerbaijan, dated 25 June 2005, have required for some time that all media outlets broadcast their programs and films in the State language, universal compliance with this requirement has occurred only since 1 January 2008.

-A Presidential Order of 9 April 2013 approved a State Program on the Use of the Azerbaijani Language in Accordance with the Needs of the Times and the Development of Linguistics.
+A Presidential Order of 9 April 2013 approved a State Program on the Use of the Azerbaijani Language in Accordance with the Needs of the Times and the Development of Linguistics in the Context of Globalization.
 Some of the measures of the State program include the improvement of current laws regulating the use and application of the state language in educational and scientific institutions.